What is Falinks Raid Boss? (Mega Concept Discussion)

 - Level 45–50 trainers

-- Weather boost (Windy or Cloudy)
+- Weather boost (Windy or Cloudy helps most)

-- Mega boost active
+- Mega boost active for extra damage

 - Mewtwo (Psystrike)